MobMonRob/DSL4GeometricAlgebra/README.md

 - `mapfold(Func<SimpleAcc, SimpleCurrent... -> SimpleAcc, SimpleOut...>, SimpleAccInit, Array/Simple...) -> Tuple`

 #### Rules
-- The first argument of the HOF builtins is always a function “the argument function” which receives values (not arrays) and returns values (not arrays).
+- The first argument of the HOF builtins is always a function “the argument function”.
+- The argument function does not receive or return arrays.
 - All the array arguments need to have the same size, that is the count of the elements of the respective array.
 - The iteration count is equal to the size of all the arguments arrays.
 - Simple value (not array) arguments will be repeated for each iteration.